Bienchen-cpu/marvel/README.md

 # marvel
-Using Marvel Api to cretae a search and track application
+Using Marvel Api to create a search and track application